johnhewi/ezinnit/README.md

 ezinnit deploys an app in a python environment to a docker container using [dokku](https://dokku.com/) and configures it for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via [gitlab](https://gitlab.com).
 At the push of a button, your app will be live and future changes will be automatically deployed.

-After running ezinnit, your app is hosted on your server, running in a docker container and live at `https://yourdomain.com`.
+After running ezinnit, a docker container on your server is securely (https) serving your app to your specified domain, `https://yourdomain.com`.
 A new gitlab repository is created and configured for [CI/CD](https://en.wikipedia.org/wiki/CI/CD) via a gitlab pipeline and runner.
 Commits to the main branch in your new gitlab repository will be automatically deployed to the live app.

 There are additional features for initializing a completely new [flask](https://flask.palletsprojects.com/), [django](https://www.djangoproject.com/) or [fastApi](https://fastapi.tiangolo.com/) app.
 If you just want to deploy your local environment as is, do not enter an app type.
 If you set app type to django, flask or fastApi, some of your project files will be overwritten.
 For Django apps, debug mode will be OFF in the deployed app, but the local ENV will be set to DEVELOPMENT.
 When running locally, debug mode will be ON. \
 If you're trying to deploy an existing project, don't select an app type